Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 be marked `GL_DEDICATED_MEMORY_OBJECT_EXT` before `glImportMemoryFdEXT`.
 NVIDIA may otherwise accept the import while framebuffer writes remain invisible.

+The corrected post-`981e3ae` reference-player benchmark used the local 10.03 s, 1280x720/60 fps Twitch segment (600 frames, five muted paced runs per path).
+Compared with VDPAU decode followed by CPU `materialize()` and wgpu upload, the four-slot async bridge reduced mean total process CPU time from 7.696 s to 2.752 s (**64.2% less**, 12.83 to 4.59 ms/frame), while peak process RSS rose only from about 235.9 to 239.1 MiB.
+Earlier measurements made while the external-memory target rendered black are superseded by these post-fix numbers.
+Treat these as a GhostBSD/GTX-1080 reference result, not a portable performance guarantee.

 ## Audio integration

 OxideAV AAC can discover the actual decoded sample rate/channel layout after the